log4js-node/log4js-node/README.md

 # log4js-node

+NOTE: v0.3.8 of log4js is the last that will work with node versions older than 0.4.
+To use v0.3.9 you will need node 0.4 or later.

 This is a conversion of the [log4js](http://log4js.berlios.de/index.html) framework to work with [node](http://nodejs.org).
 I've mainly stripped out the browser-specific code and tidied up some of the javascript.
 It includes a basic file logger, with log rolling based on file size, and also replaces node's console.log functions.